Skip to main content

 5. In the Wazuh web interface, go to ExploreDiscover.

-6. In the search bar, enter the rule you created in step 2: rule.id:100001.
-The Wazuh web interface will display the events from the Audit Logs service.
+6. In the search bar, specify the rule you created in step 2: rule.id:100001.
+Events from the Audit Logs service will be displayed in the Wazuh web interface.